Minirazs/project1_inspirationalpursuits/README.md

 - Social media icons in About Us section – the user can view the respective social media page (Facebook, YouTube, Instagram) in a new tab.
 - Embedded Instagram feed in the About Us section – the user can view the brand&#39;s posts in the carousel.
 The carousel automatically switches the posts every few seconds.
 Once a post is clicked on, it will expand for an enlarged view.
 It is also linked to its original post and will open in a new tab.
 - Contact form – the user can send a message, when valid fields are filled, to the brand&#39;s administrator.
 - All the links and images – when hovered over, the links appear in orange.
 When the cursor is stopped and hovered over the object for a few seconds, text (in the title) appears to describe it.
+This aids in the site's search engine optimisation.
 - Scroll-up button – once clicked, the site will bring the user back to the top of the page.
 - Mobile responsive – when device and screen size changes, the elements in the site change to optimize the user&#39;s viewing experience.

 ### Features Left to Implement &amp; Future Plans

 - CSS styling - Animate the logo in the banner and the other objects upon scrolling
-- Having a database to filter and search for recipes
+- Having a database to filter and search for recipes, with recipes arranged in a template showing steps, ingredients and an embedded video.
-- Sharing personal recipes of the user to the site or even personal photos to showcase his results in cooking
+- Sharing personal recipes of the user to the site using a template form or even personal photos to showcase his results in cooking
 - Having an e-commerce platform for the purchase of pre-order food items made by Grandpa Chef
 - Automatic sending of an email to the user as an acknowledgment of message successfully sent to the administrator